 You are responsible for engaging the services of a household service provider.

-Using an accredited provider
+Using a certified provider

-ACIA is the national peak body that accredits community service providers operating across Australia to the industry standard.
+ACIA is the national peak body that certifies community service providers operating across Australia to the industry standard.
 By choosing an ACIA member, you can be assured that the household service provider delivers high quality, individualised services.

-Using an ACIA-approved service provider ensures that:
+Using an ACIA certified service provider ensures that:

 • replacement staff and carers will be available in times of sickness or absence at short notice